BrickSigma/VGSockets/README.md

 - Automatic sever/client initialization function added to compress `bind`, `listen`, `accept`, and `connect` functions into one line.
 - Cross-platform design for Windows and Linux.

-## Future features
-- Custom sockets designed for use in continuously looping code.
-This type of socket will appropriately be called a `VGSocket`.
-- Error checking system to prevent data from being malformed and offset when transmitted/recieved continuously.

 ## Limitations
 - Only TCP connections have been implemented as of now, but UDP will be added.
-- This library has not been tested on MacOS, so support is undetermined at the moment.

 ## Simple client-server example
 <b>All examples are in the `examples` folder</b>